EMCL-Research-ITSecLab/SONiC-interswitch-communication/README.md

 allowed IPs: 10.11.12.0/24,10.0.200.0/24
 ```

-This will ensure, that the necessary traffic will be routed over the VPN
+This will ensure, that the necessary traffic can be routed over the VPN

 #### 4.7 Add routing for the VLAN over VPN